i-am-abhishek7/Counter/README.md

 # Counter
 It is a five digit counter.
-It count the number up to the number that you want .
+It count the number up to the number that you want.
+Made with the help of HTML, CSS and JS